janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 They envision healthy, vibrant communities where everyone values and cares for the urban forest.
 My little depaving project has generated benefits in more way than Climate change action.

-This year I am a volunteer for the David Suzuki.
-Foundation BUTTERFLYWAY PROJECT.
+This year I am a volunteer for the David Suzuki Foundation [BUTTERFLYWAY PROJECT](https://davidsuzuki.org/press/citizen-led-butterflyway-project-aims-to-help-revive-pollinators/?gclid=Cj0KCQjw2tCGBhCLARIsABJGmZ5Z171eBaP1P4I8HElEWViGEga9mpgObY8j8G1Uz195V1z4ly5WCkwaAqd-EALw_wcB).
 I have learned so much this year!!
 My goal is to educate and encourage my neighbourhood to plant pollinator plots for a habitat highway.

 ![Seeds]({{ site.url }}/images/blog/Seeds.jpg)